-Panama blocks ex-president Martinelli from election
+Panama blocks ex-President Martinelli from election

-Tribunal disqualifies Martinelli’s candidacy over 10-year prison sentence for money laundering received last year.
+Tribunal disqualifies Martinelli’s candidacy over 10-year prison sentence for money laundering last year.

-Panama’s electoral tribunal has annulled the candidacy of former President Ricardo Martinelli in the presidential election set for May.
+Panama’s Electoral Tribunal has annulled the candidacy of former President Ricardo Martinelli in the presidential election set for May.

 The decision, announced late on Monday by the body’s president Alfredo Junca, appears to end Martinelli’s hopes of re-election.
 It comes a month after the former leader lost a bid to avoid a prison sentence for corruption and took asylum in the Nicaraguan embassy.